kuldeepsingh99/microservice-authorization-sidecar-proxy/README.md

   - Main container is running on port 8085
 - proxy
   - proxy container is running on port 9090
-  - Proxy has two environment variables ALLOWED_URLS, CLIENT and SERVICE_PORT
+  - Proxy has three environment variables **ALLOWED_URLS**, **CLIENT** and **SERVICE_PORT**
   - In ALLOWED_URLS we specify the URL and Role Mapping ex.
-This URL /api/v1/customer can only be accessed by someone who has USER Role.
+This URL `/api/v1/customer` can only be accessed by someone who has USER Role.
+  - CLIENT is the name of the keycloak client where Roles are mapped with the service account.
+  - SERVICE_PORT is the port on which main container is running, this is required because on this port only Side car container will forward the request.

+  -